Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Conclusion

 \ignore{This paper presents a novel homomorphic convolution algorithm that provides speedup and storage saving over the conventional algorithm.
 To this end, we find that padded convolution provides the advantage of the model weight storage saving, but it does not support channel packing, thereby increasing the amount of computation.
 We tackle this by introducing a new plaintext multiplication algorithm based on the Hadamard transform.
 Our optimization strategies, which involve noise-saving parameter selection and lazy reduction, lead to significant performance gains.
 The proposed convolution outperforms conventional convolutions, offering 1.6-3.8$\times$ faster processing and reducing weight sizes by 2000-8000$\times$.
 Additionally, when all optimizations are applied, we note a marked reduction in linear layer latency and a substantial cut in overall network memory usage.
 Specifically, in VGG-16, ResNet-20, and MobileNetV1 on ImageNet, it achieves a 1.30-2.55$\times$ speedup in latency and a 2.1-7.9$\times$ reduction in memory consumption compared to conventional networks.}

-This paper presents a novel homomorphic convolution algorithm, improving the conventional algorithm in speed, communication cost, and weight storage efficiency.
-By employing a new plaintext multiplication algorithm based on the Walsh-Hadamard matrix, the proposed convolution can enables output channel packing, thereby reducing the communication cost and the weight storage.
+This paper presents Hyena, a novel homomorphic convolution algorithm, improving the conventional algorithm in speed, communication cost, and weight storage efficiency.
+By employing a new plaintext multiplication algorithm based on the Walsh-Hadamard matrix, Hyena enables output channel packing, thereby reducing the communication cost and the weight storage.
 Further optimization techniques, which involve optimal parameter selection and lazy reduction, lead to significant performance gains, achieving 1.6-3.8$\times$ faster processing and a 2000-8000$\times$ reduction in weight storage.
-Compared to the conventional method, VGG-16, ResNet-20, and MobileNetV1 on ImageNet, employing the proposed convolution, exhibit 1.30-2.55$\times$ speedup, 2.1-7.9$\times$ memory saving, and 1.7-2.0$\times$ communication cost saving. \begin{acks} This work was supported by the New Faculty Startup Fund from Seoul National University. \end{acks} \ignore{
+Compared to the conventional method, VGG-16, ResNet-20, and MobileNetV1 on ImageNet, employing Hyena, exhibit {1.3-2.5}$\times$ speedup, 2.1-7.9$\times$ memory saving, and {1.4-1.5}$\times$ communication cost saving. \begin{acks} This work was supported in part by Institute of Information \& communications Technology Planning \& Evaluation (IITP) under the artificial intelligence semiconductor support program to nurture the best talents (IITP-2023-RS-2023-00256081) grant funded by the Korea government (MSIT), by National R\&D Program through the National Research Foundation of Korea (NRF) funded by Ministry of Science and ICT (RS-2024-00402495), and by Samsung Electronics Co., Ltd. Woo-Seok Choi is the corresponding author. \end{acks} \ignore{